eskay993/gamefiles/silent-hill-3/README.md

+> Update 04/09/2025: Updated to work with latest Lutris and Reloaded (as of writing)

 > Update 21/12/2023: Both scripts have now been updated to use Steem006's [Silent Hill 3 PC Fix](https://community.pcgamingwiki.com/files/file/1331-silent-hill-3-pc-fix-by-steam006/), which introduces additional fixes and performs better on Steam Deck.

 # Intro
-Updated Lutris installer script for the PC-DVD version of Silent Hill 3 based on chrll's original Lutris script and is inspired by Betwixt-Two-Ferns's awesome [The Definitive Guide to Setting up Silent Hill 1-4 on Steam Deck](https://www.reddit.com/r/SteamDeck/comments/wziuwc/the_definitive_guide_to_setting_up_silent_hill_14/).
+Lutris install script for SILENT HILL 3 on PC.
 The game runs at a near solid 60FPS (even on Steam Deck), and everything should be configured out of the box, including widescreen, audio fixes and controller support.

 The following fixes and patches are installed:
 - Silent Hill 3 PC Fix by Steam006 ([link](https://community.pcgamingwiki.com/files/file/1331-silent-hill-3-pc-fix-by-steam006/))